gnh1201/catsplit-format/README.md

 Catsplit is data interaction format without rich or high-cost syntax parsers.

 # Background
 We already use a common file format such as JSON or XML, but ANSI-like(e.g. ANSI/ISO SQL) data interaction formats are still required in the field.
-We propose a new format that is human-readable and capable of inter-converting to JSON and XML.
+We propose a new format that is human-readable and capable of inter-converting to others.

 ## Example of Catsplit (our format)
 ```